openstack-archive/infra-manual/doc/source/creators.rst

     Depends-On: <Gerrit Change-Id>

-Also, add a review comment to the project-config change linking to the governance repository.
+Then, go back to the project-config change and add a review comment that includes a link to the change in the governance repository, so that reviewers know that the governance change has been created.

 However, if you are creating an entirely new OpenStack project team (i.e., adding a new top-level entry into